japhero/PID-project/README.md

 ### Initial development Problems
 The first solutions and the problems with those solutions
 * ASYNCIO was a solution that was put on the table but seemed to be a way to simulate the asynchronous ability that interrupts gave us.
-This however didn't seem to be plausible as the Library would be to difficult to use in the short time frame that we had and would force us to have everything in classes as to keep persistent variables making the code much harder to write and much more complicated.
+This however didn't seem to be plausible as the Library would be to difficult to use in the short time frame that we had and would force us to have everything in classes as to keep persistent variables, making the code much harder to write and much more complicated.
 * Polling was the second option and the currently implemented solution.
 Polling is just checking the pin for a constant cycle and updating variables on the change in that pin.
-This differs with interrupts as the program doesn't stop and run the interrupt loop as soon as the interrupt pin is triggered.
+This differs with interrupts, as the program doesn't stop and run the interrupt loop as soon as the interrupt pin is triggered.
 This causes problems as if the value is switching faster than the program loop than it simply will skip that input.

 ### Code analysis and explanation